 History of 3M Valley

 3M acquired the Valley, Neb., site in 1979.
-3M Valley is managed by the 3M Occupational Health and Environmental Safety Division (OH&ESD) which makes up 80 percent of the annual production volume of the plant.
+3M Valley is managed by the 3M Personal Safety Division, which makes up the majority of the annual production volume of the plant.

 Key Historic Milestones of 3M Valley

-- 3M Valley helped OH&ESD meet the increased demand for our products as a result of the eruption of Mount St. Helens in May of 1980.
+- 3M Valley helped Personal Safety Division (PSD) meet the increased demand for our products as a result of the eruption of Mount St. Helens in May of 1980.

 - 3M Valley received prestigious "Star" status in the U.S. Occupational Safety and Health Administration’s (OSHA) Voluntary Protection Program (VPP) in 1999.